-Why Choose Saint Rose for a Bachelor of Science in Biology?
+Why Choose Saint Rose for a Bachelor’s Degree in Biology?

 For students looking to major in biology the Bachelor of Science in Biology curriculum at Saint Rose provides a thorough grounding in modern biology from the molecular to the organism level.